Volume Flow and Temperature Rise in Pumps

 = 0.011 oC

-If the flow of the pump is reduced by throttling the discharge valve, the temperature rise through the pump will increase.
-If the flow is reduced to 2 m3/h (0.00056 m3/s), the brake power is slightly reduced to 0.095 kW and pump efficiency reduced to 15% (0.15), the temperature rise can be calculated as
+If the flow through the pump is reduced by throttling the discharge valve the temperature rise increase.
+If the flow is reduced to 2 m3/h (0.00056 m3/s), brake power slightly reduced to 0.095 kW and the pump efficiency reduced to 15% (0.15) - the temperature rise can be calculated as

 = 0.035 oC